 211 cafe is located in Bentonville, Arkansas.
 Each section of this design captures their true love for what they do.
 Scrolling down the homepage we learn about the founder, Mauricio, his dedication to Guatemalan coffee, and the cafe’s methods for brewing the perfect cup.
 The site tells us the story of a coffee shop with a mission to bring their community together.

 Gooz Catering offers “restaurant-worthy catering for individuals and companies.”
 This is communicated throughout their site — their chefs, the food, and the company’s interior all show a high level of professionalism.
+Their nav bar also gives visitors easy access to things like their menu, contact info, and social media accounts.
 This website design makes the decision to hire them a no-brainer.

 Get started on your own restaurant website

 Webflow has some great restaurant templates to get you started.
 And if you need more inspiration, head over to the Webflow Showcase.
 For help, there’s always the Webflow Forum.
 We can’t wait to see what you build!

 Already created a restaurant site in Webflow?
 We’d love to hear about it in the comments.